singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

   Idris) taking into account the dichotomy between regular and power user.
 * Explore seamless integration of crisp mathematical properties and uncertain, empirically based ones.
-Existing framework such as the Probabilistic Logic Network may be used for that [Goertzel2008][5].
+Existing framework such as Probabilistic Logic Networks may be used for that [Goertzel 2008][5].
 * Integrate properties pertaining to run-time performances and hardware considerations.
-This was explored during the previous phase [Geisweiller2021][4] and should be eventually brought back.
+This was explored during the previous phase [Technical Report 2021][4] and should be eventually brought back.

 ## J. Final thoughts/comments